vdchuyen/openwrt-traffic-emulator/README.md

 ### How to setup

-* On openwrt shell: install uhttpd, tc and kernel module: kernel-sched
+* On openwrt shell: install uhttpd, tc and kernel module: kmod-sched-core
 * Clone repo and migrate traffic, reset to /www/cgi-bin